Moving water in your reservoir to support life!

-Aeration and the process of moving water, which aerators perform, is one of the most important issue when it comes to reservoirs.
+Aeration and the process of moving water, performed by aerators, is one of the most important issue when it comes to reservoirs.
 This is why we aim to provide a wide range of floating aerators suitable for any size reservoir.
 Floating aerators are the best option for most reservoirs, as they are simple in design and have no restrictions from the nozzles so they simply propels water to the surface, creating high volumes of surface circulated water , where the water collides and oxygen is transferred into the water to become dissolved oxygen, known as DO.
 This process keeps your reservoir well oxygenated and the water in great condition.

 Reservoir Aeration with amazing performance and minimum cost

 Our team at Heathland Aquatic Engineering have made it their mission to be able to provide a range of floating aerators suitable for most uses.
 We believe that there are and aerator should always meet certain demands that include;

 - Reduced running costs.

 - High performance and flow rates.

 - Product longevity.

 - Reduced blockages.